Welcome to Collin County, the fastest growing county in Texas, and one of the top growth counties in America. Why?

 - Collin County residents work at home (7.4%) at a much higher rate than the state average; and,

-- County residents' mean morning work commute travel time shrunk by a fraction from 2000-2012, but remained a few minutes longer than national or state averages
+- County residents' mean morning work commute travel time increased slightly from 2010-2017, and remained a few minutes longer than national or state averages

 Paychecks & Such